RealDeuce/torch/test/env/TESTENV.md

 3. Install the systems, then the modules, and then the test worlds.
     * For Torch:
       * Systems: `DnD5e` and `Simple Worldbuilding System`
-      * Module: `Translation: Spanish \[Core]`
+      * Modules: `Translation: Spanish \[Core]` and the module under test
       * Worlds: `torch-test-simple` and `torch-test-dnd5e`:
         * https://raw.githubusercontent.com/League-of-Foundry-Developers/torch/master/test/torch-test-simple/world.json
         * https://raw.githubusercontent.com/League-of-Foundry-Developers/torch/master/test/torch-test-5e/world.json
-4. Install the module under test into the test area.
-5. Enter each test world and use Manage Modules under Game Settings to connect up its dependencies (including the module under test).
+5. Enter each test world and take a good look around.
+(Trust but verify :) )
     * Worlds are built with the oldest version of Foundry that the tests support.
-  * If you are installing to a newer Foundry version, the first time you start the test world, it may prompt you to upgrade its data.
+If you are installing to a newer Foundry version, the first time you start the test world, it may prompt you to upgrade its data.
       * This is expected.
 Allow it.
+    * Check Manage Modules under Game Settings.
+      * If you installed your systems and modules, including the module under test, **before** installing the worlds, the dependencies should already be hooked up.
+      * Otherwise, you may have to check a box or two.
+    * Take a look at the sheets of the actors in each scene.
+      * Actors should already be in the intended scene for testing.
+      * Each actor should already have the expected mix of resources for their test role.

 Once you've completed these steps, you should be ready to test.